DF-Stecker-Expert-Panel/DR-GW-payload/draft-ietf-payload-tetra-00.md

 NOTE: The meaning of C4 and C5 is outside the scope of the present

 ### C bit: Failed Crypto operation indication
-This bit may be set to "1" if an encryption or a decryption operation could not be performed successfully for the specific half-block.
+This bit may be set to "1" if a decryption (encrypted audio along the circuit switched mobile network, decryption at the RTP sender forwarding this audio) operation could not be performed successfully for the specific half-block.
 Consequently, the encryption status of the half-block audio data is unknown.
-If a receiver decides to forward the TETRA audio data to OSTE or FSTE or to directly hand over the TETRA audio data to a TETRA audio decoder, the contained audio might be scrambled - depending if the audio originally was generated as a plain-override half-block or as an encrypted half-block.
+Implementation of an RTP receiver has to take into account "C bit" when forwarding such TETRA audio data (either to a decoder directly or via TETRA infrastructure to a TETRA mobile unit), the contained audio might be scrambled - depending if the audio originally was generated as a plain-override half-block or as an encrypted half-block.

 ### FRAME_NR: FN (5 bits)
 Those bits contain an uplink frame number as defined in table 8 of [@!ETSI-TETRA-ISI].